sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 The methods are all pretty self-explanatory - there is nothing clever going on here.
-This is however, boiler-plate code that I find myself using nearly every time I create a Shinobi Chart, and therefore I use this class over and over again:
+This is however, boiler-plate code that I find myself using nearly every time I create a ShinobiChart, and therefore I use this class over and over again:

 {% codeblock ChartConfigUtilities.m lang:objc %}
 @implementation ChartConfigUtilities